NCEAS/metacat/docs/user/metacat/source/install.rst

       * Please first re-configure Metacat through the Metacat Admin UI after upgrading.
       * If you have custom properties that are not available for configuration in the Metacat Admin UI, these can be added to `metacat-site.properties`.
+      * The default location for metacat-site.properties is in /var/metacat/config, but this is configurable in the Metacat Admin UI (under "Metacat Global Properties" -> "Site Properties Directory").

     * The database upgrade process may require several minutes or longer to complete.